jorenn92/Maintainerr/README.md

  - Do you have a lot of (requested) media that never gets watched?
  - Have people requested shows to be added, watch it, and let the media just sit there never to be touched again?

 If you answered yes to any of those questions..
 You NEED <b>Maintainerr</b>.

-With <b>Maintainerr</b> you create custom rules using parameters from different services.
-<b>Maintainerr</b> will scrape your media for matches, create a collection in Plex, optionally show you and your users the collection on the Plex home screen and handle the deletion after a custom specified amount of time.

 It's literally a one-stop-shop for handling those outlying shows and movies that are taking up precious and valuable space on your server.

 # Features